Dorance Armstrong

-Dorance Armstrong Jr. (born June 10, 1997) is an American football defensive end for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Kansas.
+Dorance Armstrong Jr. (born June 10, 1997) is an American professional football defensive end for the Washington Commanders of the National Football League (NFL).
+He played college football for the Kansas Jayhawks and was selected by the Dallas Cowboys in the fourth round of the 2018 NFL draft.

-Early years
+Early life

-Armstrong attended North Shore Senior High School in Cloverleaf, Texas, where he played defensive end.
+Armstrong attended North Shore Senior High School, Galena Park ISD in Houston, Texas, where he played defensive end.
 As a junior, he was named second-team All-District.
 As a senior, he received first-team All-district honors.
 He also played basketball.

 College career

-He accepted a football scholarship from the University of Kansas.
+A 3-star defensive end recruit, Armstrong accepted a football scholarship from the University of Kansas, committing to Kansas over offers from California, Indiana, Iowa State, Michigan State, Purdue, and Texas Tech, among others.
 As a freshman, he appeared in all 12 games and started the last 5 contests at defensive end.
 He registered 23 tackles, 5 tackles for loss, 3.5 sacks (second on the team), and 4 passes defensed (second on the team).

 As a sophomore, he had a breakout season as the starter at left defensive end.
 He led the team and was second in the conference with 10 sacks, the most by a school player since 2008.
 He posted 56 tackles (fifth on the team), 20 tackles for loss (fifth in school history), 5 quarterback hurries, 3 forced fumbles, and 2 fumbles recoveries.
 He had a career-high 11 tackles (3 for loss), 2 sacks, one forced fumble, and one fumble recovery against the University of Texas.

 As a junior, his role in the defense changed and his production regressed.
 He made 63 total tackles (third on the team), 9 tackles for loss, 1.5 sacks, 7 quarterback hurries, 4 passes defensed, 3 forced fumbles, and one fumble recovery.
-On January 3, 2018, he announced that he would forgo his senior year to enter the 2018 NFL Draft.
+On January 3, 2018, he announced that he would forgo his senior year to enter the 2018 NFL draft.
 He finished his career with 142 tackles and 15.5 sacks.